Announcement: Affordable Housing Development Fund - Round 3 Awards

-The NC Office of Recovery and Resiliency has awarded $22.3 million from the Affordable Housing Development Fund to three state municipalities for new multifamily housing projects.
+The NC Office of Recovery and Resiliency has awarded an additional $43.2 million from the Affordable Housing Development Fund to four municipal governments and one tribal government to increase community resilience.

-The Affordable Housing Development Fund (AHDF) program seeks to create new public housing in a way that is more responsive to the needs of hurricane-impacted communities.
-In some instances, it may be most beneficial to create traditional multifamily rental units.
-In other communities, clustered or site-by-site newly created small rental units may be the best options.
-The AHDF program will primarily consider new construction but may consider rehabilitation of existing units.
+The Affordable Housing Development Fund (AHDF) program seeks to create new affordable housing in a way that is responsive to the unique needs of hurricane-impacted communities.
+In some instances, it may be most beneficial to create traditional large-scale multifamily rental housing.
+In other communities, clustered or scattered small-scale rental or homeownership housing may be the best options.

-Supported by the North Carolina’s HUD Community Development Block Grant–Disaster Recovery funds for Hurricanes Matthew and Florence, NCORR may fund projects that have been identified for funding through the Qualified Allocation Plan (QAP) process.
-In addition, NCORR may fund projects that are proposed in the "most impacted and distressed" (MID) areas of the state through this process.
+Supported by HUD Community Development Block Grant–Disaster Recovery funds for Hurricanes Florence and Matthew, NCORR may fund projects identified through the Qualified Allocation Plan (QAP) process.
+Through this process, NCORR may fund projects proposed in the "Most Impacted and Distressed" (MID) areas of the state.

 Through a partnership with the North Carolina Housing Finance Agency (NCHFA), the first round of the Affordable Housing Development Fund Program provided $40 million to assist in the funding of 11 tax credit projects that were selected through a modified Qualified Allocation Plan (QAP) process.
 NCORR is working directly with the agency on compliance and oversight as necessary.
 The NCHFA received funding for the following projects:

 - Garnet Place in Shallotte, NC, awarded $2.5 million (72 units)

 - Love Mill Apartments in Whiteville, NC, awarded $2.9 million (60 units)

 - Palatine Meadows in New Bern, NC, awarded $3.8 million (60 units)